Content analytics usage among IT professionals increased from 43 percent to 54 percent between January 2018 and January 2019.

 - 61 percent of businesses that recognize the effect of data and analytics on their core business practices say their companies either have not responded to these changes or have taken only ad hoc actions rather than developing a comprehensive, long-term strategy for analytics.

-- 79 percent of enterprise executives say that not embracing big data will cause companies to lose competitive position and risk extinction.
+- 83 percent of enterprise executives say they’ve pursued big data projects to gain a competitive advantage.